-180 Figure 2a shows the time mean AMOC strength for each product, defined as the maximum ( $\psi{max}$ ) of the AMOC stream function at each latitude in the Atlantic basin.
-The ensemble spreads of $\psi{max}$ for all products (ENS-ALL hereafter) and for only the ORAs (ENS-ORA hereafter) are shown in Fig. 2b.
+Figure 2a shows the time mean AMOC strength for each product, defined as the maximum (\u03c6{max}) of the AMOC stream function at each latitude in the Atlantic basin.
+The ensemble spreads of \u03c6{max} for all products (ENS-ALL hereafter) and for only the ORAs (ENS-ORA hereafter) are shown in Fig. 2b.
 The discrepancies in AMOC strength between the ORAs are largest in the South Atlantic, reaching the maximum spread of 3.5 Sv (ENS-ALL) and 3 Sv (ENS-ORA) in the area between 20°S and the equator.
 The two FRMs are similar to each other, both with relatively low AMOC across the basin.
 The assimilation of observations in the reanalyses appears to increase the AMOC strength at all latitudes.
 In the North Atlantic, especially in the subpolar gyre north of ~35°N, the ORA AMOCs are consistently 3-4 Sv higher than in the FRMs.
-However, the increase of the ORA AMOCs is less consistent south of 35°N, especially in the South Atlantic where the differences in the SAMOC transports can reach up to ~8 Sv between GLORYS2V4 and ORAP5.
+However, the increase of the ORA AMOCs is less consistent south of 35°N, especially in the South Atlantic where the differences in the SAMOC

+180 transports can reach up to ~8 Sv between GLORYS2V4 and ORAP5.
 The latter is the ORA that has the lowest transports in the South Atlantic, closest to the FRMs.

-- 190 Comparison with observational estimates at 35°S (Figs. 3a-b) suggests that both the SAMOC strength and MHT of the ORAs are more realistic than those of the FRMs.
+Comparison with observational estimates at 35°S (Figs. 3a-b) suggests that both the SAMOC strength and MHT of the ORAs are more realistic than those of the FRMs.
 However, even the highest MHTs of UR025.4 and GLORYS2V4 are almost 0.1 PW lower than the lowest observational estimate from Dong et al. (2015).
-The MHT underestimation of the FRMs and ORAs relative to the observations at 35°S has already been reported by several authors (e.g. Dong et al., 2011a; Dong et al., 2011b; Perez et al., 2011; Sitz et al., 2015; Majumder et al., 2016; Stepanov et al., 2016).
-The black bars in Figs. 3a-b show monthly - variability in the ORAs, but quarterly (XBT-AX18), monthly (Dong et al., 2014), weekly (Dong et al., 2015) or daily (Majumder et al., 2016) time scale variability in the observations.
+The MHT underestimation of the FRMs and ORAs

+- 185 relative to the observations at 35°S has already been reported by several authors (e.g. Dong et al., 2011a; Dong et al., 2011b; Perez et al., 2011; Sitz et al., 2015; Majumder et al., 2016; Stepanov et al., 2016).
+The black bars in Figs. 3a-b show monthly variability in the ORAs, but quarterly (XBT-AX18), monthly (Dong et al., 2014), weekly (Dong et al., 2015) or daily (Majumder et al., 2016) time scale variability in the observations.
 These clearly overlap each other although they cannot be regarded as uncertainties in the means.
-Despite their lower mean transports, the temporal variability of the FRMs is similar to that of the ORAs at $35^{\circ}$ S, around $\pm 0.3$ PW and 3.0 Sv.
+Despite their lower mean transports, the temporal variability of the FRMs is similar to - 190 that of the ORAs at 35°S, around ± 0.3 PW and 3.0 Sv.

-As in the SAMOC strength (Fig. 2), the inter-product spread in MHT gets larger towards the equator, with differences up to

-0.4 PW between GLORYS2V4 and ORAP5 (Fig. 3c).
+As in the SAMOC strength (Fig. 2), the inter-product spread in MHT gets larger towards the equator, with differences up to 0.4 PW between GLORYS2V4 and ORAP5 (Fig. 3c).
 The Liu et al. (2015) surface flux based product suggests higher heat transports in good agreement with UR025.4 and GLORYS2V4 across the South Atlantic basin, although the surface integration method accumulates errors from all higher latitudes.
-Liu et al. (2015) estimates also reasonably agree with the XBT-AX18 and other South Atlantic observational studies at 35°S and 30°S. However, the observational estimates diverge north of 30°S, with the transports from Dong et al. (2015) and Majumder et al. (2016) differing by ~0.7 PW at 20°S. These discrepancies underscore the uncertainties in observed transports through the South Atlantic.
+Liu et al. (2015) estimates also reasonably agree with the XBT-AX18 and other South Atlantic observational studies at 35°S and 30°S. However, the observational estimates diverge north of 30°S, with

+195 other South Atlantic observational studies at 35°S and 30°S. However, the observational estimates diverge north of 30°S, with the transports from Dong et al. (2015) and Majumder et al. (2016) differing by ~0.7 PW at 20°S. These discrepancies underscore the uncertainties in observed transports through the South Atlantic.